Subhash Bhowmick: Coaching career

 Bhowmick began his coaching career in Calcutta Football League club George Telegraph.
 Since joining East Bengal in 1999, he came out as one of the most successful coaches in the history of the club.
 He had a forgettable first stint with the same club during the 1999–2000 season.
 During his second stint as coach, the club won a multitude of trophies including back to back NFL titles in 2002–03 and 2003–04, apart from Kolkata Football League, Durand Cup and IFA Shield victories.
 East Bengal also won the ASEAN Club Championship in Indonesia in 2003 under his managership.
 Bhowmick stepped down as coach of East Bengal in 2005 after being implicated in an alleged bribery scandal.

 He managed Mohammedan Sporting Club during the 2006 season, but was not as successful there as he was during his stint with East Bengal.
 In 2007, a relegation threatened Salgaocar SC appointed Subhash Bhowmick to be their technical director.
 He remained as the Technical Director of the Goan outfit for the 2008 season also.
 Towards the end of the 2008–09 I-League, a relegation threatened East Bengal Club appointed Bhowmick as their coach.
 He was retained as coach for the 2009–10 season, a particularly dismal season for the club.
 East Bengal lost all the matches they played, most of them against smaller clubs, in both the IFA Shield as well as the Durand Cup.
 Supporters and club officials fixed the blame squarely on Bhowmick, as he was essentially the only man responsible for team making and pre-season training for the 2009–10 season.
 Despite significant autonomy granted to Bhowmick by East Bengal administrators, as well as provision of extra training facilities, his team failed to perform.

 In the 2012–13 season, he coached Goan side Churchill Brothers SC as a technical director (as he did not hold an A-license, hence he could not officially be the coach of an I-League club), and led them to the top of the league standings in the I-League.

 Controversy

 On 2 December 2005, near Calcutta South Club, Bhowmick was caught red handed and arrested by the police for bribery case.
-Bhowmick was a superintend of Central Excise and alleged to have accepted bribe of Rs 1.5 lakh from a businessman.
+Bhowmick was a superintendent of Central Excise and alleged to have accepted bribe of Rs 1.5 lakh from a businessman.
 According to the Central Bureau of Investigation (CBI), he had demanded the money from a Behala based businessman to settle his issue.
 In June 2018, the CBI Court found him guilty and sentenced Bhowmick to three years imprisonment.
 His career was also marred after the Corruption controversy.